sdv-dev/RDT/CONTRIBUTING.rst

    the Transformer instance.

-Each transformer class should be placed inside the ``rdt/transformers`` folder, in a module file named after the data type that the transformer operates on.
+Each transformer class should be placed inside the ``rdt/transformers`` folder, in a module file named after the sdtype that the transformer operates on.
 For example, if you are writing a transformer that works with ``categorical`` data, your transformer should be placed inside the ``rdt/transformers/categorical.py`` module.